 Open letter to the West Midlands Police Force, Crown Prosecution Services and Independent Office for Police Conduct regarding this video https://youtu.be/e9TOUaCmavQ.

 We, the executive and members of BAME HUB UK NETWORK’S (CIC), wish to express our extreme outrage at the recent footage that has been made public of a young, fragile thirteen-year-old black minor being mauled, manhandled, dragged through the streets of Wolverhampton and physically overwhelmed by approximately FIVE adult police officers.
 It is undeniable that the methods of restraint were excessively inappropriate and have caused irreparable psychological, mental and emotional trauma to this young child, which would last him a lifetime, not to mention the physical bruising and scarring which has also obviously been inflicted.
-As a BAME community, we are daily and consistently appalled by the blatant systemic racism that rears its ugly head in the criminal justice system and Police Service and is rationalised, justified, and systematically excused.
+As a BAME community, we are daily and consistently appalled by the blatant systemic racism that rears its ugly head in the inside criminal justice system and Police Service and is rationalised, justified, and systematically excused.
 We demand a full enquiry and investigation into this travesty of justice as a matter of urgency.

 As Britons, we are absolutely sick and tired of the bias, institutional racism, and stereotyping within the police force, and the worst is that nothing changes.
 The institutionalised racism, investigative shortfalls, massive mistakes, omissions and delay tactics have recently been exposed about the Stephen Lawrence case.
 It is tragic to see that there has been absolutely no change within the echelons of the Police Services, the Crown Prosecution Services and IOPC since 1993.
 The cases of po5Simeon Francis, Rashan Charles, Edson Da Costa, Mark Duggan, Zahid Mubarek and the more recent cases of Richard Okorogheye, Christopher Kapessa, to name just a few.